bejibay/NodeStore-Backend/README.md

-# BuildYourStore
+# NodeStore
-* This makes it possible to create a product from a user account
-* The frontend application is built with Angular
+* This consists of CRUD API's for creating account and selling at online store.
-* The backend application is built wirh Nodejs, Expressjs and Mongodb
+* The application is built with Nodejs, Expressjs and Mongodb
-* The back end has APIs for create, read, update and delete of products
-* With Angular HttpClientModule relevant data are fetched from the backend for display
+* These API's can be called from a front end application using relevant HTTP requests witj Ajax, Fetch API, Axios library or Angular HttpClient.